leapicard/DGINN/README.md

 In the etc folder, a script entitled CCDSquery.py is included.
 This script allows the user to download the CCDS sequences of human genes, by providing the properly formatted file obtained through HGNC.
-This file should at least contain a column titled "" and another titled "", as exemplified in examples/ex_CCDStable.txt.
+This file should at least contain a column titled "Approved symbol" and another titled "CCDS accession".

 ```
 python3 DGINN/etc/CCDSQuery.py -h